harryfei/which-rs/README.md

 ### A note on WebAssembly

-This project aims to support WebAssembly with the [wasi](https://wasi.dev/) extension.
-This extension is a requirement. `which` is a library for exploring a filesystem, and
+This project aims to support WebAssembly with the [WASI](https://wasi.dev/) extension.
-WebAssembly without wasi does not have a filesystem. `which` cannot do anything useful without this extension.
-Issues and PRs relating to
-`wasm32-unknown-unknown` and `wasm64-unknown-unknown` will not be resolved or merged.
 All `wasm32-wasi*` targets are officially supported.

-If you need to add a conditional dependency on `which` for this reason please refer to [the relevant cargo documentation for platform specific dependencies.](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies)
+If you need to add a conditional dependency on `which` please refer to [the relevant cargo documentation for platform specific dependencies.](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies)

 Here's an example of how to conditionally add `which`.
 You should tweak this to your needs.